syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/Chart-types/stacked-bar.md

 ## 100% Cylindrical stacked bar chart

-To render a 100% cylindrical stacked bar chart, set the [`columnFacet`](../../api/chart/series/#columnfacet) property to `Cylinder` in the chart series.
+To render a cylindrical 100% stacked bar chart, set the [`columnFacet`](../../api/chart3d/series3DModel/#columnfacet) property to `Cylinder` in the chart series.

 {% if page.publishingplatform == "typescript" %}